-Whether you or a loved one has suffered a work-related injury or illness, the New Jersey workers’ compensation lawyers at Lynch Law Firm are prepared to guide you through the process of applying for benefits, appealing a denied claim, seeking additional benefits or filing a third-party personal injury lawsuit, if appropriate.
-In more than two decades, our firm has obtained millions in compensation on behalf of our clients.
+Whether you or a loved one has suffered a work-related injury or illness, the New Jersey workers’ compensation lawyers at Lynch Law Firm, PC are prepared to guide you through the process of applying for benefits, appealing a denied claim, seeking additional benefits or filing a third-party personal injury lawsuit, if appropriate.
+In more than two decades, our firm has obtained millions in compensation on behalf of our clients.*

 Contact us today for a free, no-obligation consultation.
 There is no risk in calling to learn about your rights and no upfront fees for our services.
 We do not get paid unless we help you recover benefits.